Handling Classic Objections

-Classic telephone objections are those objections we’ll hear many times: No need, no time, no urgency, no trust and no money.
+Classic objections are those objections we’ll hear many times: No need, no time, no urgency, no trust and no money.

 We have to be able to answer them in some way.

 Our challenge is that initially we don’t know if they’re ‘true’ or simply a ‘test’ to show how much resolve we have.
 And it’s likely that neither we nor our potential customer can genuinely answer them without a lot more information.
 On the phone we simply don’t have enough time to answer them probably, and a ‘logical’ discussion can lead to an argument, which is rarely useful.

 I’m suggesting a polite ‘push-back’ for basic telephone objections, which follows the structure: